 It drives me nuts when directed at me.
 Sometimes I brush it off.
 But other times, I go into a mini-rant about how I’m the at-home parent, and my wife gives ME a break.
 Which is clearly unfair, because my wife’s role in our family isn’t ‘giving dad a break’ (ha!).

-But I have to admit, ‘babysitting dads’ are real.
-That for some, their role IS defined by ‘babysitting’ their kids, to give mum a break.
+But I have to admit, these types of dads are real.
+That for some, their role IS defined by ‘sitting’ their kids, to give mum a break.
 The thing is, perhaps this isn’t a role they want but it’s the role that life has given them.

 Here’s a familiar narrative of a dad: They want a kid with their partner, who then becomes a pregnant.
 This is when their role as ‘supporter’ begins.
 All the dad can do is support their partner while their child grows inside them.
 Whatever the woman wants, whatever need or desire they express, we try and fulfil.
 During labour, we support however we can.
 After the child is born, we continue to do whatever the mother wants.
 They just pushed a person – your child – out of them for god’s sake!